 Finding a job in Saudi Arabia

-Most expats moving to Saudi Arabia arrive with a job already in hand, either through a transfer in a multinational company or after being headhunted and hired for a specialised skillset.
-Today, these are the two most likely scenarios for finding work, though there may be a small chance of finding work via a recruitment agency, networking or an online job portal.
+Most expats moving to Saudi Arabia arrive with a job already in hand, either through a transfer in a multinational company or after being headhunted and hired for a specialised skill set.
+Today, these are the two most likely scenarios for finding work, though expats can also look for employment via a recruitment agency, networking or an online job portal such as GulfTalent, Bayt and foundit (formerly Monster).

 Though foreigners were once hired in droves for both skilled and unskilled work in Saudi Arabia, the government now operates under a policy called 'Saudisation' to encourage the employment of locals over foreigners, thereby decreasing unemployment among Saudi nationals.
 The government has also implemented restrictions on hiring foreign labour, with Saudi companies facing penalties for hiring too many foreigners.

 Foreigners wanting to work in Saudi Arabia are required to apply for a work visa.
 This visa can't be obtained without a confirmed job offer and sponsorship from an employer.
-It is therefore not possible to arrive in Saudi Arabia in order to look for work.
+It is therefore not possible to travel to Saudi Arabia to look for work.
 The process of obtaining a work visa can be a long and convoluted one.
 Expats should be prepared to have patience and persistence.

 Work culture in Saudi Arabia